640 South State StreetDover, Delaware 19901

 Having a fever or exercising strenuously just before the test may also affect your result.
 Collecting too much urine or not enough urine may affect your result.

 You may need to skip exercising for a certain time before the test.
-Let your doctor know if you have a fever or have been ill recently.
+Let your healthcare provider know if you have a fever or have been ill recently.

-Your doctor will tell you if you should not take certain medications on the day of the test.
-In addition, be sure your doctor knows about all medicines, herbs, vitamins, and supplements you are taking.
+Your provider will tell you if you should not take certain medicines on the day of the test.
+In addition, be sure your provider knows about all medicines, herbs, vitamins, and supplements you are taking.
 This includes medicines that don't need a prescription and any illicit drugs you may use.

 Bayhealth is Southern Delaware’s healthcare leader with hospitals in Dover and in Milford.
 Bayhealth provides a wide range of medical services, including cardiovascular, cancer, orthopaedics and rehabilitation, pediatrics, respiratory care, sleep care, surgical weight loss and women’s services.